Pseudoscience

 Don’t settle for models that are useless, and don’t be fooled by models that have yet to be fairly tested.

-Good science involves formulating a hypothesis to explain the phenomena.
 A good hypothesis will try to explain a mechanism for what is happening such that you can make predictions for what should happen next, and what would happen if you changed a certain something in that process.
 This leads to testable predictions.
 The scientist (person who tests these ideas using the scientific method) will then perform experiments to test the predictions, ideally for both “is it true” and “is it false”.
 If the hypothesis is not accurate enough, modifications will be made to try to improve the accuracy of the hypothesis.
 If the hypothesis is inaccurate enough, then it will be discarded and replaced by a new hypothesis.
 Often there are several models that are being pitted against each other, and the scientific method is attempting to reveal which of the models are more accurate and more useful.

-However, just because an experiment shows that Model A is more accurate than Model B does not mean that Model A wins.
-That is merely 1 data point.
 Good science relies on replication, ideally by someone else, somewhere else, using a similar method to test the same experiment.
-If their experiment also concludes that Model A is more accurate, we now have some level of credence that Model A is more accurate, and that the experimental result was not a fluke.
+If their experiment also concludes that Model A is more accurate, we now add a level of credence that Model A is more accurate, and that the experimental result was not a fluke (coincidence rather than a causal chain [cause and effect]).

-Various experts will also look at the methods that were used to test the models to determine if these were fair tests, a plausible model, and that the results are not flawed.
-The results could be flawed if the method measures the wrong thing.
 For example, if the idea being tested is that people wearing red shirts will run faster, and a running race is held with various runners wearing various coloured shirts, the winner wearing a red shirt may prove the idea correct, or it may be just coincidence.
 Was there only one runner in the race?
 How many of the runners were wearing a red shirt?
 Is there any mechanism proposed for why a red shirt would change the speed of the runner?
 Is the expected fastest runner always assigned a red shirt prior to the race?
-These are all ways that this idea and test may be flawed.

 A model may be shown to be a better predictor, with a reasonable proposed mechanism and it may be replicated, but there is room for even better science.
 When different fields of science come to a similar conclusion, then we have a convergence of hypothesis pointing to a more fundamental layer of Truth.
 For example, Einstein’s General Theory of Relativity has been verified from many different lines of enquiry, showing that it is not just a good model for certain predictions, but that it is an excellent model for how the universe seems to work.
 Even so, we know that it is not complete as it does not describe quantum events.
 Even though we know it is incomplete, we don’t know what needs to change to make it even better.